top of page

 • LinkedIn

-Bringing rural perspectives on economic and environmental policy from Wyoming to Washington D.C.
+Bringing rural perspectives on economic, budgetary, and public finance policy from Wyoming to Washington D.C.

 My name is Maren Nicolaysen, I am a Master of Public Administration Candidate at the George Washington University.
 Through my passion for sustainable and equitable policymaking, I apply a multi-faceted perspective and approach to address real-world obstacles.